Watch this video of our Avery tote and William Duffle being put to the test with a 100 and 178 lb anvils.

-How important is the stitching on a bag, wallet or other product?
-VERY!
-To us it’s one of the most important elements in the quality and construction of our products.
+Hand-Stitching How important is the stitching?
+To us, it’s one of the most important elements in the quality and construction of our products.

 Read below for a break down on the different qualities of leather to see why we choose to only use Full Grain leather.